ivanruby/mpesa-mz-nodejs-lib/README.md

 }
 ```

-The response format used by the HTTP client library used, ([Axios](https://github.com/axios/axios)), is structured as:
+The response format provided by the HTTP client library used, ([Axios](https://github.com/axios/axios)), is structured as:

 ```
 {